Submit an abstract to the 2018 ASCO Annual Meeting. Use the following guidelines and instructions to ensure that your abstract is entered correctly.

 Though clinical trial registration is not required for abstract submission, publication, or presentation, certain clinical trials are required to be registered by law and/or prior to journal publication.
 If a clinical trial is already registered, the first author will be asked to provide the name of the registry and the trial registration number during the abstract submission process.
 The clinical trial number will be included as part of the published abstract.

-Indicate whether the abstract was funded by the NIH, a pharmaceutical or biotechnology company, a foundation, or other source.
+Indicate whether the abstract was funded by the NIH, a pharmaceutical or biotechnology company, a tobacco company, a foundation, or another source.
 NIH-sponsored studies are those that receive direct NIH funding for their conduct, including cooperative group trials.
 If the research is funded by a pharmaceutical, biotechnology, or tobacco company, please provide a contact person at the company.